benmvp/slides/2017/nodevember/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- Let's return to our old friend the Incrementer component
+- Let's return to our old friend the `Incrementer` component
-- Up until this point I've kind of made it seem like `render()` was rendering to the DOM
+- Up until this point I've kind of made it seem like `render()` after reconciliations was rendering to the DOM
-- But that's not true!
+- But event that's not true!
-- `render()` just informs what elements & child components should be rendered
+- `render()` just informs _what_ elements & child components should be rendered
 - It doesn't dictate _how_ they should be rendered
-- Which is actually a great thing!

 /////